This page contains information on survey administration. To get started, we recommend that District Coordinators:

 - Summary of Survey Changes (PDF).
 Changes made to the survey instruments for the new administration year;

 - CalSCHLS Video Archive.
-Training videos on using the registration portal, navigating the data dashboard, and administering the surveys; and
+Training videos on using the coordinator portal, navigating the data dashboard, and administering the surveys; and

 - Frequently Asked Questions.